#morbid magazine

 M. Hockenbrink: Can you remember a specific moment in your life when you realised that you were especially drawn to topics that are slightly morbid and unsettling?

 T. Forge: I think that due to my family I came in contact with vastly different kinds of pop culture from a very young age.
 In more traditional families with more conservative parents and siblings of similar ages, you only really start with your respective journey to find yourself in your teens.
 Then there are often restrictions that are meant to distract from those darker influences.
 My parents on the other hand are very liberal and my brother was 13 years older than me.
 There were never limits or censorship for me.
 My childhood didn’t go by without rules entirely, but I was always allowed to watch or listen to what my brother was also watching or listening to.
-That was I was exposed to all kinds of teenage culture from the beginning.
+That way I was exposed to all kinds of teenage culture from the beginning.
 Sure, I also liked Pippi Longstocking and He-Man.
 But that was always combined with the French arthouse films my mother liked to watch or the horror flicks my brother was into.
 I can’t recall a particularly striking horror film experience, but I still remember the first time it dawned on me that movies don’t just exist, they’re made.

 M. Hockenbrink: How do you mean?

 T. Forge: My father worked as a documentary maker in television.
 His job was to connect the video track and the sound track in a fitting way for different film production.
 I saw Jaws on television with him as a small child.
 It’s important to note that my father is not somebody who can just quietly enjoy films but somebody who likes to butt in.
 Thanks to him I already had a kind of epiphany during the introduction.
 He said: “Look closely!
 There is nothing to see in this underwater scenery except the algae.
 Technically completely harmless.
 But it only takes the ominous music to turn the whole scene into pure horror already!”
 And I thought: Wow!
 That’s true!
 Later in the movie you only have to hear that music and it immediately puts you on edge, even when there’s nobody in the water right now.
 They don’t even have to show the shark anymore.
 I found it fascinating that the [viewer’s] senses/perception could be manipulated like that.
-Ever since I’ve been viewing films with different eyes.
+Ever since, I’ve been viewing films with different eyes.
 I can still allow myself to dive into the story but at the same time I see the practical aspect to film-making.

 M. Hockenbrink: I had a similar feeling during the introduction of Shining: technically a cozy road trip in the mountains, but a pure nightmare with the music.